Target posts a stunning drop in profit. Stock plunges - KESQ

 It appears that Target shoppers are still spending on daily essentials, such as food and beverages and beauty products.
 Target said overall sales for the company were up 4% from a year ago, topping analysts’ estimates.

 As prices soar, consumers aren’t splurging on bigger-ticket items, such as televisions and exercise equipment.
-The company noted that there were “lower-than-expected sales in discretionary categories,” and the company was forced to write down the value of excess inventory that’s stuck in warehouses.
+The company noted that there were “lower-than-expected sales in discretionary categories,” and Target was forced to write down the value of excess inventory that’s stuck in warehouses.

+Target shoppers are concerned about “the high and persistent inflation they’ve been experiencing, particularly in food and energy,” Cornell added during a conference call with analysts.

 Inflation is a significant problem for many retailers.
 T.J.
 Maxx and Marshalls owner TJX reported sales that were below estimates Wednesday.
 TJX also lowered its revenue outlook.